We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 If you only ride in the city with well-lit streets, or you only ride in daylight and low light, blinkers will suffice.

-Moreover, if you ride in the city, you can use only frame-attached lights.
-However, if you ride a mountain bike off-road at night, a helmet-attached flashlight is a must!
+Moreover, if you ride in the city, you can use a frame-attached bike flashlight.
+However, if you ride a mountain bike off-road at night, a helmet-attached flashlight is a must as well!

-However, if you’re buying a proper front light, it’s a good idea to hunt for a set that includes a rear light as well, because you’ll pay less compared to buying both lights separately.
+However, if you’re buying a proper bicycle headlight, it’s a good idea to hunt for a set that includes a rear light as well, because you’ll pay less compared to buying both lights separately.

 Don’t believe “Chinese lumens”!
 Cheap bike lights from China usually have misleading lumen readings that overestimate the power output of the setup.